|Shaq and LeBron in a twat-off|

 Keith Brumbaugh – If you know anything about his story, you’ll know that talent was never the issue, not when compared to his lengthy arrest record and complete lack of professional background.
 It’s why he didn’t play in the NCAA, and why he subsequently get drafted.
 Brumbaugh has spent two years in the D-League, averaging 8.3 points and 3.7 rebounds in his first season, rising to 15.9 points, 5.5 rebounds and 2.4 assists last season.
 He is starting to realise his potential.
 But unfortunately, he turns 25 tomorrow.
 You’re not past it at 25 – which is a relief, since I’m 25 as well – yet you need to be somewhere close to your best at that time.

-Rob Kurz - Kurz was a Chicago Bull as of the start of this month.
+Rob Kurz – Kurz was a Chicago Bull as of the start of this month.
 He never played for them, but got a few grand and great playoff seats for the privilege of spending two months with the greatest team in the world.
-Kurz is an NBA calibre player with very good rebounding numbers, decent defense and an old-school one handed jumpshot, a face-up combo forward with occasional post offense who should be in the NBA somewhere next year.
+Kurz is an NBA calibre player with very good rebounding numbers, decent defence and an old-school one handed jump shot, a face-up combo forward with occasional post offence who should be in the NBA somewhere next year.

 Jonathan Bender – Last season, Bender came out of retirement at the ripe old age of 28 to play for the Knicks.
 Bender was always good, but retired because he ran out of bone cartilege; after a few years of letting the pain subside, Bender came back to see if he still had anything to give.
 He was OK, putting up a PER of 10.8 in 25 games, not helped by a broken finger.
 Bender’s lost the athleticism of his youth, but he’s a skilled face-up 7 footer who can shoot and drive the ball.
 He’s always been an incredibly disinterested rebounder, and he turns it over quite a lot (perhaps in part due to the lack of court time), yet Bender can still block shots, even now he can’t jump as much.
 He’s a permanent injury risk, but he’s still intriguing.